Scale customer experience without losing the human touch.

 Front lets you measure performance, track requests, and get insights to better serve your customers.
 Many support teams like to measure data on customers and feature requests in addition to traditional support metrics.

 Measure data with message tags: With Front’s tags, you can track volume and frequency around certain topics.
-Tag messages by product, feature, location, customer, or even automatically tag the canned response you used to reply.
+Tag messages by product, feature, location, customer, or even automatically tag the message template you used to reply.
 Then report on that tag in Analytics.

 Track performance to constantly improve: Track response time, CSAT score, handle time, resolution time, and more on a team and individual basis.
 Make informed decisions on when to hire, how to staff shifts, and where to provide training so your team can succeed.